raphaelhoffmann/tutorials/README.md

     19	en	alias	POB
 ```

-The first column is Wikidata`s unique identifier; to access information about an entity, add prefix
+The first column is Wikidata's unique identifier; to access information about an entity, add prefix
 Q to its id and point your browser to `http://www.wikidata.org/wiki/Q[ID]`.
 The second column represents language, the third
 indicates if a name is the canonical label, or an alias, and the fourth column is the name itself.